 Click a threat name for details, or click an endpoint to jump to the details screen for that endpoint.

-While the Quarantine screen shows all quarantined threats across your network, the actual threats remain in an encrypted state on the endpoints where they were found.
-The quarantine location is a predefined folder on your endpoints.
+While the Quarantine section shows all quarantined threats across your network, the actual threats remain in an encrypted state on the endpoints where they were found.
+The quarantine location is a predefined folder on your endpoints:

 - Windows endpoints: C:\ProgramData\Malwarebytes\MBAMService\Quarantine